AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 1. For custom versioning in stage and production deploys, set a 3 part proper maven version like `1.0.0`.
 Increase the version each time you have to do another deploy to production.

-1. Cloud manager automatically adds its version to stage and production builds and even creates a git branch.
+1. Cloud Manager automatically adds its version to stage and production builds and even creates a git branch.
 No special configuration is required.
 If step 3 above is skipped, the deployment would still work fine and a version would automatically be set.

 1. If you leave the version with `-SNAPSHOT` for stage and production build or deploys then even that is ok.
 Cloud Manager automatically sets a proper version number and creates a tag for you in git.
 This tag can be referred to later, if required.